Office of Development and Alumni Engagement

 A creative strategist with more than 20 years of experience in higher education, Amy previously served as vice president for marketing and communications at Stephens College for nearly seven years before joining Stetson in November 2012.
 In her 17 years at Stephens, a Missouri women’s college founded in 1833, she helped institute a turnaround marked by increased enrollment, enhanced public relations and partnerships, and revitalized academic and student programs.
 She led the creative direction of recruitment and fundraising campaigns, oversaw the 2007 comprehensive re-accreditation report and visit, served as college spokesperson, and chaired the 175th Anniversary committee.

 She and her husband, Jason, live in DeLand with their two daughters.
-A graduate of the University of Missouri School of Journalism, she is currently pursuing an MBA at Stetson.
+A graduate of the University of Missouri School of Journalism, she also has an MBA from Stetson.

 Senior Administrative Secretary

-Sharon serves as the senior administrative secretary for the special advisor to the president and the major gift officers.
-In this capacity, she utilizes the university database to retrieve lists and prepare materials for use by the president and special advisor prior to donor visits.
-She also prepares trip itineraries and makes airline and hotel reservations for the special advisor.
-Sharon is responsible for transcribing reports and letters and for drafting correspondence and acknowledgment letters and data entry of information into the Banner record.
-Sharon maintains the special advisor’s budget records and monthly budget reports, as well as preparing expense reports for the major gift officers.
+Sharon serves as the administrative secretary for the Office of Development and the major gift officers.
+In this capacity she utilizes the university database to retrieve lists and prepare materials for use by the Vice President prior to donor visits.
+She also prepares trip itineraries and makes airline and hotel reservations for the development team.
+Sharon is responsible for transcribing reports and letters and for drafting correspondence and acknowledgement letters and data entry of information into the Banner record.
+Sharon maintains gift officers budget records and monthly budget reports, as well as preparing expense reports for the major gift officers.

 Prior to joining Stetson’s staff in 2004, Sharon worked 11 years for a local CPA.
 She lives in DeBary and has three children, five grandchildren and four step-grandchildren.